DevSecOps is the philosophy of integrating security practices within the DevOps pipeline

 - Establish strict password policies.

-- Monitor systems for bad behavior.
+- Monitor systems for bad behaviour.

 - Instrument services to identify comprises.